daniel-francis-james-gunning/zemba/README.md

 We recommend creating a new conda environment in the command line (named in this example "zemba_env") with the following packages included:

 ```
-conda create -n zemba_env python numpy numba xarray proplot matplotlib
+conda create -n zemba_env python numpy numba xarray proplot matplotlib pandas
 ```

 ## Running the model

-To run an equillibirum simulation of the model for the pre-industrial, you can use either the 'equilirun_template.py' in an integrated development environment (IDE) of your choice or the jupyter notebook file "equilirun_template.ipynb".
+To run an equillibirum simulation of the model for the pre-industrial, you can use either the 'equilirun_template.py' in an integrated development environment (IDE) of your choice or go through the the jupyter notebook file "example_run.ipynb".

-Put simply, the model requires a number of inputs to run, including zonal-mean land fractions, land elevation, ice fractions over land, cloud cover over land and ocean, etc. These are all kept in an input file.
-In this case, the input file is named "input_template.py" stored in the input folder.
-In "input_template.py", land fractions, land elevations and ice fractions are taken from the ICE-6G-C (Argus et al., 2014; Peltier et al., 2014) and cloud cover is taken from a pre-industrial simulation of NorESM2 (Seland et al., 2020).
-In the file, you will see the option of using other land fractions (etc). from the Last Glacial Maximum (LGM) around 21 thousand years ago.
-Alternatively, you could insert land and ice fractions of your choice within the input file.

-Once the model is running, the output will be stored in the output folder.
-In this case, it will be named "template_moist_res5.0.pkl".
-It contains a nested dictionary of output from the model.

-More details on running the model is found in the "equilirun_template.ipynb" notebook, which goes through an example of running the model and plotting the data....
+More details on ZEMBA can be found in the "example_run.ipynb" jupyter notebook, which goes through an example of running the model and plotting the data....

+The model and this Github page are still in development.
+If anything is unclear or not working, contact me at : daniel.gunning@uib.no